Skip to content

 • Asset tokens, representing claims similar to shares, bonds, or derivatives

-This system gave legal clarity when many other countries were still unsure if ICOs were even legal.
+This system provided legal clarity at a time when many other countries were still unsure whether ICOs were legal.

 The DLT Act: Integrating Blockchain into Swiss Law

-A major step for Switzerland was the Distributed Ledger Technology (DLT) Act, which took effect in August 2021.
-Instead of making a new set of crypto rules, the DLT Act changed existing laws to include blockchain-based assets.
+A big step for Switzerland was the Distributed Ledger Technology (DLT) Act, which started in August 2021.
+Rather than creating a whole new set of crypto rules, the DLT Act updated existing laws to include blockchain-based assets.

 The legislation introduced: